Ladies First (2026 film): Production

-Ladies First is loosely inspired by the 2018 French film I Am Not an Easy Man (Je ne suis pas un homme facile), written and directed by Éléonore Pourriat.
-It is written by Katie Silberman, Cinco Paul and Natalie Krinsky and directed by Thea Sharrock.
-It is produced by Liza Chasin of 3dot Productions, under her creative partnership with Netflix.
-Eleonore Dailly, Edouard de Lachomette and Four By Two Films are also producing the film.
-The cast is led by Sacha Baron Cohen and Rosamund Pike with Richard E. Grant, Emily Mortimer, Charles Dance, Fiona Shaw, Tom Davis and Weruche Opia in supporting roles.
+Ladies First is inspired by the 2018 French film I Am Not an Easy Man (Je ne suis pas un homme facile), written and directed by Éléonore Pourriat.
+It is written by Natalie Krinsky, Katie Silberman, and Cinco Paul and directed by Thea Sharrock.
+It was produced by Liza Chasin of 3dot Productions, under her partnership with Netflix.
+Eleonore Dailly, Edouard de Lachomette and Four By Two Films also produced the film.

 Filming began in November 2024, taking place primarily at Shepperton Studios in Surrey, England.
 The production was expected to run through January 2025.
-Filming locations also included Hampstead.
+Filming locations also included London's Financial District and Hampstead.